eddmann/santa-lang/docs/index.md

 Taking all the learnings from the TypeScript counterpart, the Rust implementation was built to be a more stable and performant [tree-walking interpreter](<https://en.wikipedia.org/wiki/Interpreter_(computing)>).
 It was felt that the JavaScript runtime could only reach [so much performance](https://eddmann.com/posts/solving-the-advent-of-code-2022-calendar-using-my-own-programming-language-santa-lang/#so-whats-next), and a lower-level language could unlock more performance gains.
-Along with performance considerations, during its development there was the addition of a WASM runtime (which aligns with TypeScript's Web counterpart), a PHP extension and a CLI REPL.
+Along with performance considerations, during its development, there was the addition of a WASM runtime (which aligns with TypeScript's Web counterpart), a PHP extension and a CLI REPL.
 These features are all unique to the Rust implementation.